MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 No.

-#### Can an organization customize which licensed Dynamics 365 Remote Assist users can access the Dynamics 365 Remote Assist web app?
+#### Can an organization customize which licensed Dynamics 365 Remote Assist users can access the Dynamics 365 Remote Assist model-driven app?

 No.

 #### Can an agent use the Dynamics 365 mobile app, instead of the mobile browser, to generate one-time call links?

-No – you can only access the web app through the desktop web browser or mobile web browser.
+No – you can only access the model-driven app through the desktop web browser or mobile web browser.

-#### Can I embed the Dynamics 365 Remote Assist web app in Teams?
+#### Can I embed the Dynamics 365 Remote Assist model-driven app in Teams?

-If you want to join the one-time call from your desktop, you might want to [embed the Remote Assist web app in Teams](https://docs.microsoft.com/dynamics365/teams-integration/teams-install-app#in-microsoft-teams-set-up-the-personal-dashboard) to minimize switching between the Dynamics 365 Remote Assist web app and the Teams desktop app.
+If you want to join the one-time call from your desktop, you might want to [embed the Remote Assist model-driven app in Teams](https://docs.microsoft.com/dynamics365/teams-integration/teams-install-app#in-microsoft-teams-set-up-the-personal-dashboard) to minimize switching between the Dynamics 365 Remote Assist model-driven app and the Teams desktop app.

 > [!NOTE]
 > You can't generate a link from the Teams desktop app.
 You can, however, select the **Go to website** command from the Teams desktop app, and then generate the link.